mcpython4-coding/core/doc/issues.md

 - issue 199:
     - bug: dynamic generated dimension ids are not saved in saves leading into miss-matches when changing dimension list
     - fix: add them to the storage system and re-assign on load

-- issue 235:
-    bug: tools are CONSUMED when using them

 [1001]